 Original Air Date: September 10, 2020

 Makenna Carroll graduated from Scheller College of Business in 2011 and always knew she wanted to work in the fashion and retail space.
-She has interned and worked for various fashion companies over the course of her career, including Marchesa, Elie Tahari, and Club Monaco.
-For the last five years, she has worked for Adidas at the company's U.S. headquarters in Portland, Oregon.
-At Adidas, Makenna is a senior product manager, focused on consumer relevant storytelling and products within lifestyle footwear.
+For the last five years, she has worked for Adidas where she is a senior product manager, focused on consumer relevant storytelling and products within lifestyle footwear.
 She discusses how her time at Georgia Tech prepared her for her journey into fashion retail and the role creativity plays in her work.
+Please note, there were technical difficulties and the recording is audio only.

 Matt Moulthrop, MBA 2004